peez80/docker-hivemq/README.md

 Individual configuration
 ------------------------
 This image comes with a default configuration.
-To define an own configuration, just mount the config folder as you would with the license file:
+To define an own configuration, just mount the config.xml as you would with the license file:

-    docker run -itd -v /local/path/to/config:/opt/hivemq/conf:ro peez/hivemq
+    docker run -itd -v /local/path/to/config.xml:/opt/hivemq/conf/config_initial.xml:ro peez/hivemq

+It's important to use config_initial.xml as filename, since the startscript (docker-entrypoint.sh) copies it to config.xml and makes some modifications (especially with cluster operation)

 Logging
 -------
 It is possible to mount a custom logback.xml to /opt/hivemq/conf

+TLS
+---
+If you want to use TLS, you HAVE to mount the keystore and (if applicable) the truststore, since the provided truststores are some rookie-like created self signed trust stores:

+    docker run -itd -v /local/path/to/keystore.jks:/opt/hivemq/cert/hivemq_keystore.jks:ro -v /local/path/to/truststore.jks:/opt/hivemq/cert/hivemq_truststore.jks peez/hivemq

 Start on docker native cluster
 ------------------------------
 Since 1.12 docker supports native swarm mode.
 Due to it's routing mesh it also provides automated loadbalancing from outside as well in between containers.
 We incorporate this to build a higly available cluster without an explicit loadbalancer in front.

-(Not working yet ;)
+To achieve this we have to be a little bit flexible.
+!!
+STILL NOT WORKING !!
+Approach is - we create a overlay network in a given subnet.
+This subnet HAS to be a class-c network, so it must end with /24.
+Additionally we need to pass the network base as environment variable to the docker containers.
+See Example:

     docker swarm init --advertise-addr 192.168.33.111:2377
-    docker network create --driver overlay --subnet 192.168.110.0/24 hivemq
+    docker network create --driver overlay --subnet 192.168.110.0/24 hivemq docker service create --name hivemq --network hivemq -p 1883:1883 -e SWARM_NETWORK_BASE=192.168.110 peez/hivemq

+It's absolutely important to write exactly the first three segments of your class c network since there is not much logic inside the start scripts that create a "static" cluster discovery from 192.168.110.1-254.

+But - IT'S STILL NOT WORKING YET ;)